akihiko-shimura/gbeampro/README.md

       theta : 3.532224e+00 mrad

-Then the beam propagate inside the crystal upto its end face.
-Let the crystal length be 20 mm.
+Let the beam propagate inside the crystal upto its end faceof the crystal, whose length is 20 mm.

 ```python
 b1.propagate(20)